xianglingzhang/KunlunDocs/docs/filter/bloom_filter.md

 ```

 ### Query
 Query if an element is in the `BloomFilter`.
-The type of element should be any C++ POD type or `ECPoint` type.
+The type of element should be any C++ POD type or `ECPoint`.
 Note that if the element type is `std::string`, it will call the specialized template function of `Contain`.
 ```
 template <typename ElementType>
 inline bool Contain(const ElementType& element) const;